-- (1) Short term control measures may include: - (a) wet suppression; - (b) dust suppressants applied in amounts, frequency and rates recommended by the manufacturer and maintained as recommended by the manufacturer; - (c) watering the site at the end of each workday sufficiently to stabilize the work area; - (d) applying dust suppressants in amounts, frequency and rates recommended by the manufacturer on the worksite at the end of each workweek if no active operations are going to take place over the weekend or if active operations stop for more than two consecutive days; - (e) starting construction at the location that is upwind from the prevailing wind direction and stabilizing disturbed areas before disturbing additional areas; - (f) stopping active operations during high wind; or - (g) clean up and removal of track-out material. - (2) Long term control measures may include: - (a) site stabilization using dust suppressants applied in amounts, frequency and rates recommended by the manufacturer and maintained as recommended by the manufacturer; - (b) reseeding using native grasses as specified in 20.11.20.24 NMAC; - (c) xeriscaping; - (d) installing parallel rows of fabric fencing or other windbreaks set perpendicular to the prevailing wind direction either onsite or on a nearby property with the permission of the nearby property owner; - (e) surfacing with gravel or other mulch material with a size and density sufficient to prevent surface material from becoming airborne; - (f) mulching and crimping of straw or hay as specified in Subsection D of 20.11.20.24 NMAC; - (g) installing permanent perimeter and interior walls; - (h) using conventional landscaping techniques; or - (i) clean up and removal of track-out material.
+- Short term control measures may include: (1) - wet suppression; (a)

+- (b) dust suppressants applied in amounts, frequency and rates recommended by the manufacturer and maintained as recommended by the manufacturer; - (c) temporary upwind windbreaks, including fabric fences where the top [is] at least four feet above grade, and with the bottom of the fence sufficiently anchored to the ground to prevent material from blowing underneath the fence; all windbreaks and fabric fences should be maintained in an upright and functional condition at all times until no longer needed to prevent or abate fugitive dust; all accumulated material on the windward side of the windbreak should be periodically removed to prevent failure of the windbreak; - (e)(d) applying dust suppressants in amounts, frequency and rates recommended by the manufacturer on the worksite at the end of each workweek if no active operations are going to take place over the weekend or if active operations stop for more than two consecutive days; - (f) starting construction at the location that is upwind from the prevailing wind direction and stabilizing disturbed areas before disturbing additional areas; - (g)(f) stopping active operations during high wind; or - (h)(g) clean up and removal of track-out material. - 2) Long term control measures [should] may include: - (a) site stabilization using dust suppressants applied in amounts, frequency and rates recommended by the manufacturer and maintained as recommended by the manufacturer; - (b) reseeding using native grasses as specified in [this part] 20.11.20.24 NMAC; - (c) xeriscaping; - (d) installing parallel rows of fabric fencing or other windbreaks set perpendicular to the prevailing wind direction either onsite or on a nearby property with the permission of the nearby property owner; - (e) surfacing with gravel or other mulch material [of] with a size and density sufficient to prevent surface material from becoming airborne; - (f) mulching and crimping of straw or hay as specified in [Section 20.11.20.27 NMAC of this part] Subsection D of 20.11.20.24 NMAC ; - (g) installing permanent perimeter and interior walls; - (h) using conventional landscaping techniques; or - (i) clean up and removal of track-out material.